Winterville Animal Clinic

 Nicole Bushore - Veterinary Assistant/Receptionist/Acupuncture Assistant

 Nicole's passion for veterinary medicine is driven from growing up in the rural Midwest with horses, wildlife, and many family pets.
 Nicole grew up in Iowa but moved to Athens in 2015.
 She actually started out as an A.P. client in 2016 and was hired in 2018!
 She loves working here because "the staff is like family.
 My favorite part of working here is seeing all of the cases that have happy endings."
-On her days off, Nicole enjoys cooking, watching sports (the Green Bay Packers and the Iowa Hawkeyes), kayaking, playing cards, and spending time with her 2 dogs: a coonhound named Mabel and a basenji mix named Ruby!
+On her days off, Nicole enjoys cooking, watching sports (the Green Bay Packers and the Iowa Hawkeyes), kayaking, playing cards, and spending time with her dogs.

 Claire Najjar - Receptionist